etw11/DunedinPACNI/README.md

                     sublistdir = '/Users/ew198/Documents/data/')
 ```

+Where `fsdir` should be the path to the directory where all FreeSurfer .stats files are stored.
+This is likely also your FreeSurfer "subjects dir".

+`sublistdir` should be the path to the directory where a .csv file with all the subject IDs you want to estimate DunedinPACNI scores for.
+This .csv file should have one column with 'ID' as the header/first entry.

 This process may take a bit of time depending on the number of subjects you are reading in.
 For example, loading ~40,000 UK Biobank scans takes around 1 hour.

 This function outputs a data.frame of formatted FreeSurfer phenotypes for all subjects.